Salmon Tostadas

 Here are the answers to some of the most frequently asked questions about this salmon tostada recipe:

 Of course!
 Many people choose to deep fry tortillas over the stove.
-I like to bake them instead to cut back on all the added oil and have found that baked tostada shells are just as crunchy and delicious.
-It’s all about personal preference!
+I like to bake them instead to cut back on all the added oil, and I have found that baked tostada shells are just as crunchy and delicious.
+It's all about personal preference!

 You could easily serve this dish on its own as a complete meal.
 However, if you're serving a crowd or want something more satisfying, you have plenty of options.
 Some of my top picks include brown rice, green salad, refried beans, and grilled vegetables.